farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 10. In the **Optional settings** window, select the drop-down arrow to the right of **Roles.**

 11. In the **Roles** section, the **User (no admin center access)** option is selected by default.
 Select the **Admin center access** option instead.
-By doing so, the most commonly used Microsoft 365 administrator roles are displayed below this option.
+By doing so, the most commonly used Microsoft 365 administrator roles are enabled below this option.

-	**Note:** If you scroll down past this list of the most commonly used admin roles and select **Show all by category**, the complete list of admin roles will be displayed (sorted by category).
-For Holly, you do not need to view all the admin roles by category, since Holly will be assigned the Global admin role that appears in the list of most commonly used roles.

-12. Select the **Global administrator**, **Security admin**, and **Attack Simulation Administrator** check box and then select **Next**.
+	Select the **Global administrator** check box.

+12. Select the **Show all by category** option that appears after the list of the most commonly used roles.
+This display the complete list of administrator roles sorted by category.

+13. Scroll through the list of roles.
+In the **Global** category, the **Global Administrator** role should be selected (if you didn't select it in the prior step, then select it now).
+Continue scrolling down to the **Security & Compliance** category, and then select the **Attack Simulation Administrator** and **Security Administrator** roles.

+14. Select **Next**.

-13. On the **Review and finish** window, review your selections.
+15. On the **Review and finish** window, review your selections.
 If anything needs to be changed, select the appropriate **Edit** link and make the necessary changes.
 Otherwise, if everything is correct, select **Finish adding**.

-14. On the **Holly Dickson added to active users** page, under the **User details** section, select **Show** next to the password to verify Holly's password is **Pa55w.rd** and then select **Close.**
+16. On the **Holly Dickson added to active users** page, under the **User details** section, select **Show** next to the password to verify Holly's password is **Pa55w.rd** and then select **Close.**

 	**Note:** If you accidentally entered a different password, then once you return to the **Active Users** page, you will need to select the **Reset a password** icon (the key icon that appears when you hover over Holly's account) to change her password to the correct value.

-15. Remain logged into LON-CL1 with the Microsoft 365 admin center open in your browser for the next task.
+17. Remain logged into LON-CL1 with the Microsoft 365 admin center open in your browser for the next task.

-### Task 4 - Assign RBAC to a Microsoft 365 user account in the Security and Compliance center
+### Task 4 - Assign RBAC to a Microsoft 365 user account in the Microsoft 365 Defender portal

 In the prior task, you successfully added the Global administrator role to Holly Dickson's account.
-The global administrator role will give you the majoriety of privileges needed to manage your Microsoft 365 tenant. however, there are some additional privileges that you will need to manage certain services.
-In the security and compliance center Holly will need to be added to the Organization Management role.
-By adding Holly to the Organization Management role, Holly's account will have all the nessisary privileges to complete all of the future exercises during this course.
+This role will provide Holly with the majority of privileges needed to manage Adatum's Microsoft 365 tenant.
+It's important to note that not every Microsoft 365 role is available for selection when adding a user account.
+For example, to assign permissions for archiving, auditing, and retention policies, you must do so in the Exchange admin center.

+Another example is the Organization Management role, which can only be assigned in the Microsoft 365 Defender portal.
+This role group provides permissions to manage Exchange objects and their properties in the Exchange organization.
+Members of this role can also delegate role groups and management roles in the organization.
+Holly will require this role to complete the remaining lab exercises in this course.

 1. In your **Edge** browser, you should still have a tab open for the **Microsoft 365 admin center**.
 If so, then select this tab and proceed to the next step; otherwise, navigate to the **Office 365 home** page, log in as your tenant admin account, navigate to the **Microsoft 365 admin center**, and then in the left-hand navigation pane, select **Show all**.

 2. In the **Microsoft 365 admin center**, in the left-hand navigation pane under **Admin centers**, select **Security**.

 3. In the **Microsoft 365 Defender** window, select **Permissions & roles** in the left-hand navigation pane.

 4. In the **Permissions & roles** page, the roles are displayed under two groups - **Azure AD** and **Email & collaboration roles**.
 Under the **Email & collaboration roles** group, select **Roles**.